uploadcare/react-components/packages/react-uploader/README.md

 ## Usage

-React Uploader has three options for use in projects.
+The Uploadcare React Uploader offers three main components for integration: `FileUploader[Regular | Inline | Minimal]`.
-In common component: `FileUploader[Regular | Minimal | Inline]`.
+Each component
-React Uploader has to include inside common 2 atoms component: `lr-config`, `lr-upload-ctx-provider`.
+serves specific use cases and can be easily implemented into your project.

 ### Regular